samuelguebo/arlene/README.md

 6. Click on **Install Now**

 ## Sample Data

 For speeding up the installation process, you can import sample data form an existing website ([wikimedia.ci](http://wikimedia.ci)).
-You will need the `SAMPLE-DATA.xml` file
+All sample data is contained in the `SAMPLE-DATA.xml` which is within the template.
+You can the the file through the Dashbord.
+See **Tools -> Import -> WordPress**.
+See full explanation in the [official WordPress documentation](https://codex.wordpress.org/Importing_Content#WordPress).

 ## Adapting existing content
 If you already have menus and widgets on the website, you need to do this after finishing the theme activation process: